eeshanbot/template-muddy-thesis/README.md

   - main = citations are footnotes, figures default to full width
   - partial = citations are sidenotes but pages are full margin unless sidenotes/sidefigures are used
   - sidenotes = most Tufte-like, wide margin for citations, figures, etc
 - This repo is fashioned as a template.
-To best use, log in with your GitHub account and click `use this template`.
+To best use, log in with your GitHub account and click `use this template`
-- To build, simply type `make build`.
+- To build, simply type `make build`
-- To clean, simply type `make clean`.
+- To clean, simply type `make clean`

 Personal preference: I use Sublime with the LaTeXing package.
 There are several help guides online to set this up correctly depending on your operating system.